 Carlos Javier Vara Alonso graduated from the Instituto Tecnológico Autónomo de México (ITAM) with a degree in Economics.
 He received a Master's Degree in Economics from Yale Graduate School and a Master's Degree in Business Administration from the Yale School of Management.
 He worked for five years at McKinsey & Co. in Mexico City, Madrid and Caracas.
 For the last 19 years, he has worked in Investment Banking as Head of the Mexico Office and Head of Latin America at Salomon Smith Barney and Citigroup.
 He is Founding Partner and Chief Executive Officer of Vace Partners.
-He is a founding Partner of FHipo and a member of the Board of Directors and of the Finance Committee of Grupo Gigante.
+He is a founding Partner of Fhipo and a member of the Board of Concentradora Hipotecaria (the Fhipo management company).
+He is a member of the Board of Directors and of the Finance Committee of Grupo Gigante.
 He is a member of the Board of Directors of Hoteles Presidente and of México Power Group.
 He was a member of the Board of Directors of Aeroméxico.
 He is member of the New Growth Fund Investment Committee.
-As an Investment Banker, he has completed transactions worth more than U.S.\$100 billion.
+As an Investment Banker, he has completed transactions worth more than US\$100 billion.